-The main standards-developing organization is the Thai Industrial Standards Institute (TISI) under the Ministry of Industry.
+The Thai Industrial Standards Institute (TISI) is the national standards organization for Thailand under the Ministry of Industry.
 TISI is a member of the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
 TISI also participates in the International Accreditation Forum (IAF) and the International Laboratory Accreditation Cooperation (ILAC).
 In Southeast Asia, TISI is a member of the ASEAN Consultative Committee for Standards and Quality (ACCSQ).
 TISI is also a member of the Standards and Conformance Subcommittee (SCSC) under the Asia Pacific Economic Cooperation (APEC) organization and represents Thailand in the Pacific Area Standards Congress (PASC).
 Thailand follows ISO guidelines to synchronize standards with its trade partners.

 TISI develops both mandatory and voluntary Thai Industrial Standards (TISs) to suit the needs and the growth of industry, trade, and economy of the country.
 TISI publishes a work program every six months with its plan for standards development for Thailand.
-Thai Standards are developed according to the government policy in consumer protection, industrial promotion to be competitive in the world market, environmental protection, and natural resources preservation.
-Effective January 21, 2021, Thailand Industrial Standards Institute (TISI) required that manufacturers and/or importers of TISI certified products affix both voluntary and mandatory certification marks by QR Code.
-Please refer to the National Institute of Standards of Technology (NIST), U.S. Department of Commerce, and its web-based NotifyUS service.
+Thai Standards are developed according to the government policy in consumer protection and industrial promotion to be competitive in the world market, environmental protection, and natural resources preservation.
+There are two types of TSI product certifications with different certification marks: voluntary and mandatory certification marks.

 The Office of National Standardization Council (ONSC) of Thailand is part of TISI that is responsible for the impartiality of accreditation activities, including certification bodies, inspection bodies, and laboratory accreditation.
 Through the process of the Thai accreditation system, the Office of National Standardization Council gives formal recognition that a conformity assessment body is competent to carry out specific functions or tasks according to relevant international requirements.
 TISI issues product certifications according to established Thai standards and is an accredited body for ISO and Hazard Analysis and Critical Control Points (HACCP) certifications in Thailand.